okbreathe/quasar/README.md

 # If true users can create new accounts through the web interface
 config :quasar,
   allow_registration: false

-# If true Quasar stores everything in IndexedDb.
-Note that currently this is
-# purely for the demo app and nothing will be actually persisted.
-This may change in the
-# future to allow persistence via various providers e.g. DropBox
-config :quasar,
-  transient_storage: false

 # Store files on disk
 config :arc,